in

 Aphid midges reproduce several times during the growing season.
 An adult aphid midge lives a few weeks.

-Attract aphid midges to the garden by planting pollen and nectar plants and provide a water source.
+Attract aphid midges to the garden by planting pollen and nectar plants and providing a water source.
 Aphid midges are tiny and light, so the garden must be protected from winds.
 They are most effective in controlling aphids at 68−80 °F and high relative humidity.

 Aphid midges are commercially grown by insectaries to use for aphid control in greenhouses.
 For a small greenhouse or garden, you will need 3 to 10 aphid midge cocoons per plant.